 We also spoke with Dr Andreas Photiou, a GP in Coventry and Warwickshire ICB, to find out how he uses Photo Advice & Guidance to send imagery to specialists for advice.

-“I would strongly recommend using the app to take good quality photos taken under good lighting – using a paper ruler for scale also helps.
-Clinicians must include sufficient clinical information such as the skin type of the patient or their previous sun exposure history.
-There did not appear to be a deterioration in the quality of the photos taken via the app.”
+‘Before the introduction of Consultant Connect, I did not often take clinical photos.
+I now regularly use the clinically safe photography feature, PhotoSAF, within the Consultant Connect App to send photos for advice.
+I would strongly recommend using the app to take good-quality photos under good lighting – using a paper ruler for scale also helps.
+Clinicians must include sufficient clinical information, such as the skin type of the patient or their previous sun exposure history.
+There did not appear to be a deterioration in the quality of the photos taken via the app.’

-A male patient came to see Dr Photiou with a cutaneous horn-type lesion on his upper chest.
-The patient had a history of fair skin and sun exposure.
-Dr Photiou was concerned that the lesion could be an early Squamous Cell Carcinoma (SCC), so he sent a photo via the app to a dermatology consultant for advice.
-The consultant agreed that it could be an early SCC and advised a 2ww referral.
+‘A patient came to see me with a cutaneous horn-type lesion on his upper chest.
+The patient had a history of fair skin and sun exposure, so I was concerned that the lesion might be an early Squamous Cell Carcinoma (SCC).
+I sent a photo via the Consultant Connect App, with the patient’s consent, for Dermatology Advice & Guidance.
+The consultant agreed that it could be an early SCC and advised a two-week wait (2WW) referral.

-“I was able to share the image with the consultant and received a response within the hour containing their clinical advice” says Dr Photiou.
-Putting the patient forward for a 2ww referral was the best result for the patient because it fast tracked the referral and meant the condition was being managed efficiently.
+I was able to share the image with the consultant, and I received a response within the hour containing their clinical advice.
+Putting the patient forward for a 2WW referral was the best result because it fast-tracked the referral and meant that the condition was being managed efficiently.’